svw5927/bjornsbrew/README.md

 ## Includes

 ### Software Design Document
-Compiled PDF of All Design Work, UML Diagrams, and Explainations.
+Compiled PDF of All Design Work, UML Diagrams, and Explanations.

 ### UML Diagrams
 File Storage of All UML Diagrams Used in in the Software Design Document